-The Superintendent, Negotiated Rulemaking Committee, Task Force, OPI Staff, and Educators all agree that robust and dynamic guidance documents must be created to ensure the successful implementation of the proposed standards.
-This work began with recommendations from the Task Force and will continue to progress and adapt as needs continue to appear.
-These documents have been proposed to support a variety of instructional partners, from families to educators and everyone in between.
+The Superintendent, Negotiated Rulemaking Committee, Task Force members, OPI Staff, and educators all agree that robust and dynamic guidance documents must be created to ensure the successful implementation of the proposed standards.
+This work will include recommendations from the Task Force, Negotiated Rulemaking Committee to support a variety of instructional partners, from families to educators and everyone in between.
 The proposed documents also contain recommendations ranging from IEFA integration, to Special Education support, and to strategies for supporting literacy at home.
-The guidance documents list is vast and growing.
-The Superintendent and OPI do not intend to abandon educators to their own devices during implementation and will support the process thoroughly.
-For more information regarding the implementation plan, please refer to Appendix G.
+For more information regarding the proposed guidance documents, please refer to Appendix G.